Zola Nombona

-Zola Nombona (born 10 March 1991) is a South African actress best known for her role as Shado, a streetwise teenager, in the second season of the SABC 1 drama series Intersexions in 2013.
+Zola Nombona (born 10 March 1992) is a South African actress best known for her role as Shado, a streetwise teenager, in the second season of the SABC 1 drama series Intersexions in 2013.
 In 2021 the actress joined Generations: The Legacy playing the character of Pamela Khoza; a vicious journalist and wife of Siyanda Khoza opposite Vusi Kunene, Manaka Ranaka and Abigail Kubheka-Molefe.
 In 2023 Zola was cast as lead actor in Mzansi Magic new telenovela My Brother's Keeper opposite Wiseman Mncube and Lindani Nkosi.

 Education

-She went to Victoria Girls' High School, Grahamstown, before achieving a bachelor and an honours degree in dramatic arts at the University of the Witwatersrand.
+She went to Victoria Girls' High School, Grahamstown, before achieving a bachelor's and an honours degree in dramatic arts at the University of the Witwatersrand.

 Career

 Nombona's first major role was on a drama series Intersexions based on HIV/Aids on SABC 1 in 2013.

 In 2015, she had her first starring role as Roxanne in the e.tv drama Zbondiwe.

 She also starred as Monde on Lockdown, a television drama series set in a fictional high security prison for women.
 She played the role of Zee in the movie-turned-drama series Inumber Number.